Guilford school officials hope latest efforts will curb troubling rise in violence

 GREENSBORO — When it comes to student violence, it’s been another rough start for Guilford County Schools.

-Students have been back and learning in person for more than a year, but the district is continuing to see turbulence, including fighting in schools and at athletic events.
+Students have been back and learning in person for more than a year, but the district is continuing to see turbulence, including fighting in schools and at athletics events.

 The number of students slated to receive school discipline for violent offenses in August and September looks similar to last year, according to Chief Performance Officer Sonya Stephens.